mipops/dvrescue/docs/_sections/capture.md

 ![dvcapture_02B](https://github.com/user-attachments/assets/add62d5f-6b38-434c-9ff9-2c8728df800d)

 When a tape is playing, DVRescue will detect the DV format recorded (DV SP, DV LP, DVCAM, DVCPRO, or HDV) and display a pink indicator lamp to the left of the deck control buttons.
 Please note that transferring HDV is not supported by the DVRescue project.
-Please see [issue #53]([url](https://github.com/mipops/dvrescue/issues/53)) for more details.
+Please see <a href="https://github.com/mipops/dvrescue/issues/53" target="_blank">issue #53</a> for more details.

 </details>